LeenuJain/-Docker--Notes-/README.md

 ## Docker points
 - Docker is a open source centralised platform designed to create, deploy and run applications.
 - Docker uses containers on the host OS to run applications.
 It allows applications to use the same linux kernal as a system on the host computer rather than creating a whole virtual os.
-- We can install docke on any Os but docker wgine runs natively on Liux distribution.
+- We can install docker on any os but docker engine runs natively on Linux distribution.
 - Docker is written in 'go' language.
 - Docker was first released in March 2013 and it is developed by Solomon Hykes and Sebastian Pahl.
 - Docker is a set of Paltofrm as a Service that uses **Os level virtualisation** whereas VMware uses **Hardware level Virtualisation**.